 It’s not all about the money… engaging modern employees

-Surprising as it may seem, it has been widely suggested that financial rewards like bonuses are not actually hugely helpful when it comes to a wide variety of tasks.
-In fact, one study actually found that workers with goals were faster at completing tasks whether or not money was a factor.
+While this may seem surprising, it has been suggested that financial rewards like bonuses are not actually the best incentive for a wide variety of tasks.
+In fact, one study found that people who had goals were faster at completing tasks regardless of potential financial rewards.

 In his TED talk, Dan Pink discusses the importance of autonomy when it comes to goal-based motivation.
 With companies such as Google and Microsoft adapting to an approach of giving workers more control over their schedules, assignments and responsibilities, this seems to be the way forward to engaging employees over the more traditional ‘if you reach goals you gain a financial reward’ approach.

 Beyond that, goals provide motivation and clarity for people in their jobs.
 There is nothing worse than working on a project without knowing what it's meant to achieve or what it's contributing to.
 With a goal in sight, projects take on more meaning and purpose.